-Once the bacon is done remove it from the pan and place on a paper towel to soak up the grease and allow to cool.
+Once the bacon is done remove it from the pan and place it on a paper towel to soak up the grease and allow it to cool.

-Saute 3 cloves Garlic, freshly minced.
+For the sauce, I saute 3 cloves of garlic, freshly minced.
 And yes it makes a difference if you use fresh or garlic powder.
 Fresh is best.
 You can use a Garlic mincer so you don’t even have to touch the garlic.
 So no issue of it leaving the scent on your hands.
 I personally use a Pampered Chef Garlic Press (aff link).
 Mine is about 6 years old and still going strong.
 It presses the garlic perfectly for all our recipes.

-Then add Milk, heavy cream, chicken broth and flour to the pan with the garlic and whisk until smooth.
-Cook on low heat until it thickens.
+Once the garlic is golden brown, I add Milk, heavy cream, chicken broth, and flour to the pan with the garlic and whisk until smooth.
+You will want to continue to cook it on low heat until it thickens.

-At the same time, you can cut up the chicken breasts and dice up the bacon on a good cutting board and mix them together and have them ready to be added to the sauce when the time comes.
+While the sauce is thickening, cut up the chicken breasts and dice up the bacon on a good cutting board and mix them together and have them ready to be added to the sauce when the time comes.